ekoindia/eko-website/src/grievance.md

 ### Escalation: Level 1

 **Our customers can inquire, insist, or complain through the following mediums:**
-* **Phone - Customer Engagement Centre:** Our customers can call us at Help Line: 0124-438-5445 from 7 am to 11 pm on all working days except Government and Public Holidays.
+* **Phone - Customer Engagement Centre:** Our customers & agents  can call us at Help Line: [0124-456-6200](tel:+911244566200) from 8 AM to 8 PM on all working days except Government and Public Holidays.
-  Agents can contact us at 0120-476-3000 from 7 am to 11 pm on all working days except Government and Public Holidays.
 * **Email - Customers can e-mail us at cs@eko.co.in**
 * These aforesaid mechanisms are dedicated for redressing our customer complaints, providing online resolution wherever possible, and capturing valuable feedback regarding our services.